vic-ma/howtodismantle.github.io/_posts/2025-10-10-May-the-Popup-Be-With-You-Remote-Alerts-on-Peakboard.md

 You can also find the exact endpoint URL in the function script settings, beside the *Shared function* checkbox that you ticked earlier.

 The endpoint is protected, so we need to authenticate ourselves with [Basic access authentication](https://en.wikipedia.org/wiki/basic_access_authentication).
-Ideally, you should use an account on the Box that only has permissions to call functions.
-That way, if the credentials are ever stolen, the thief can't do much damage.
+We use the credentials for the `ExternalCaller` user that we created earlier.
+This is much more safe than using the administrator account's credentials.

 In the request body, we provide the value for the `Message` parameter.
 In this case, we use the message, `The roof is on fire!`.